AlainParadis/HEAL610/index.md

 -   Embedding Work-Integrated Learning in Algonquin College's Graphic Design program is essential for enhancing student employability, building a strong industry talent pipeline, and maintaining faculty currency.
 Achieving this requires a collaborative leadership approach, sustained stakeholder engagement, and strategic resource allocation to align WIL initiatives with institutional objectives, address existing inconsistencies, and ensure the program’s long-term success.

-1. Statement Focus: *Approach to leading and managing change.*
--   Effectively embedding Work-Integrated Learning in Algonquin College's Graphic Design program requires a collaborative leadership approach, sustained stakeholder engagement, and strategic resource allocation.
-These elements are essential for aligning WIL initiatives with institutional objectives, addressing existing inconsistencies, and ensuring the program’s long-term success.

-2. Statement Focus: *Why embedded WIL is important*.
--   Embedding Work-Integrated Learning as a learning model in Algonquin College's Graphic Design program enhances student employability, builds a talent pipeline for industry, bolsters faculty currency and better aligns WIL activities with institutional objectives, thereby addressing current inconsistencies and ensuring the program's long-term success.

 ### Work-Integrated Learning: Current Shortcomings and Future Quality

 -   Definition of WIL, including different models of value to our program.